oknk/seaquence/guide.md

   4. Triangle (Yellow)
   5. Noise (Pink)

-### B
+### B. ADSR AMPLITUDE ENVELOPE
-ADSR envelope control.
-These handles affect the amplitude of each tone played in the sequencer.
+These handles affect the amplitude over time of each tone played in the sequencer.
 From left to right, the handles are ATTACK, DECAY, SUSTAIN, and RELEASE.
 You can also drag on the paths of the envelope to adjust the curves.

-### C
+### C. NOTE LENGTH
 The long slider underneath the ADSR controls how long each note is held down, as if it were a key on a piano.
 The more this slider is to the right, the longer the note holds.
+If it's set all the way to the right, the seaquencer will be set to "hold", and never trigger the release of the ADSR.

-### D
+### D. FILTER ATTACK ENVELOPE
-FILTER envelope attack time and cutoff.
+The filter attack time and cutoff.
 This is an X/Y handle, left to right controls the attack envelope time, and up and down controls the starting cutoff frequency of the envelope.
 Just like the ADSR, you can drag on the path to adjust the curve.

-### E
+### E. FILTER
-The second handle of the FILTER is also an X/Y control, left to right is resonance, or "Q", and up and down is the cutoff frequency,
+The second handle of the filter is also an X/Y control, left to right is resonance, or "Q", and up and down is the cutoff frequency,

-### F
+### F. FILTER MODE
-FILTER mode.
-Tap on this control to toggle through the four filter modes.
+TAP to toggle through the four filter modes.

   1. Low Pass
   2. High Pass